GoodHatsLLC/ScopeKit/README.md

 ### CancelBag

-A cancel bag is a convenient container for Combine `AnyCancellable`s.
+A [`CancelBag`](https://github.com/GoodHatsLLC/ScopeKit/blob/main/Sources/ScopeKit/CancelBag.swift) is a convenience container for Combine `AnyCancellable`s and for other `CancelBag`s.

 ```swift
 CancelBag {